-Obesity is a major risk factor in the development of Type 2 diabetes.
-We know that our environment does not always make it easy for us to make healthy choices.
+Obesity is a major risk factor in the development of type 2 diabetes.
+We know that our environment does not always support us to make healthy choices.
 In fact sometimes they can make the healthy choice harder to make.

 Government, the food and drink industry and others should take action to ensure: